buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Rare

-the wearer of this cursed **ring** is convinced that it has a power chosen by the Narrator or determined randomly.
+the wearer of this cursed **ring** is convinced that it has a power chosen by the Game Master or determined randomly.

 ### Ring of Weakness